davidjoffe/dave_gnukem/README.md

 ### About Duke Nukem 1

 Duke Nukem 1 was a famous original 16-color 320x200 'classic' game released by Apogee Software in 1991 that launched the Duke Nukem series: https://goo.gl/yP4PbS  The original Duke Nukem 1 was created by Todd Replogle (co-creator of the Duke Nukem series), John Carmack (of id Software), Scott Miller (founder of 3D Realms), Allen H. Blum III, George Broussard, and Jim Norwood.

+### Help Wanted: Packages for Debian, Linux etc.?

+It would be really great if someone could create packages for major Linux distros (perhaps two packages, one for data, one for binary? as licenses differ a bit .. or just one?).

 ### Development LiveStreaming Channels